Cutoff for mixtures of permuted Markov chains: reversible case: Approximation by nice paths: proof of Proposition

-Let $\cF_{r,l}$ be the $\sigma$-algebra generated by the long-range edges revealed during the two first stages.
-Unless the procedure stopped immediately $K$ is quasi-tree-like, so a non-backtracking long-range path $\xi$ from $x$ to $E'$ entirely contained in $K$ must cross a unique edge of $E$.
+Let $\cF_{r,l_3}$ be the $\sigma$-algebra generated by the long-range edges revealed during the two first stages.
+Unless the procedure stopped immediately, $K$ is quasi-tree-like, so a non-backtracking long-range path $\xi$ from $x$ to $E'$ entirely contained in $K$ must cross a unique edge of $E$.
 Let $\xi_E$ denote this edge and define $w_E(\xi) := w_{x,R,L}(\xi_1 \cdots \xi_E)$.
-This is essentially the weight $w_x(\xi)$, but where the last steps of the path were truncated to keep a weight that is $\cF_{r,l}$-measurable.
+This is essentially the weight $w_x(\xi)$, but where the last steps of the path were truncated to keep a weight that is $\cF_{r,l_3}$-measurable.

-In $B$, let $F'$ be the set of boundary vertices which are at long-range distance exactly $l$ from $y$, for which the shortest long-range path to $y$ is unique and has a tree-like neighbourhood in $B_{\scP}(y,r+s)$, that is $B \cap \BLR(z,L)$ contains no long-range cycle for all vertex $z$ on this path.
+In $B$, let $F'$ be the set of boundary vertices which are at long-range distance exactly $l_3$ from $y$, for which the shortest long-range path to $y$ is unique and has a tree-like neighbourhood in $B_{\scP}(y,r+s)$, i.e for each such path $\xi$, $B \cap \left( \bigcup_{z \in \xi} \BLR(z,L) \right)$ contains no long-range cycle, where the union is over the vertices of $\xi$.
 Consider now the set $F$ of long-range edges in $B$ that are at long-range distance $L-1$ from $F'$.
 If $\xi$ is a non-backtracking long-range path from $F'$ to $y$, let $\xi_F$ denote the unique edge of $F$ crossed by $\xi$ and $\xi_{F+1}$ the subsequent edge.
-Set $w_F(\xi) := w_{\xi_{F}^{+},R,L}(\xi_{F+1} \cdots \xi_{\abs{\xi} - L+1})$, where $\xi_{F}^{+}$ is the endpoint of $\xi_F$ closest from $y$.
+Set $w_F(\xi) := w_{\xi_{F}^{+},R,L}(\xi_{F+1} \cdots \xi_{\abs{\xi} - L+1})$, where $\xi_{F}^{+}$ is the endpoint of $\xi_F$ closest to $y$.
 Here we truncate the path at both ends: the first steps to have a $\cF_{r,l}$-measurable weight but also the last steps, as the trajectories considered afterwards end at $y$.
+In the end the configuration we wish to have is illustrated in Figure \ref{fig:nice_paths}.